unicef/magicbox/docs/data/data-validation.rst

 After the data is validated, the `magicbox-latlong-admin-server`_ updates attributes for some data.
-The attributes are only added if the engine returns an admin area ID for the target country (see :doc:`administrative-boundaries`).
+The attributes are only added if the engine returns an admin area ID for the target country (see :doc:`../administrative-boundaries`).

 #. ``date_geo_validated``: To ``CURRENT_TIMESTAMP``
 #. ``coords_within_country``: true or false